Kava culture: Tonga

-In Tonga, kava is like alcohol and drunk nightly at kalapu (Tongan for "club"), which is also called a faikava ("to do kava").
-Only men are allowed to drink the kava, although women who serve it may be present.
+In Tonga, kava may be drunk nightly at kalapu (Tongan for "club"), which is also called a faikava ("to do kava").
+In contemporary culture only men drink the kava, although women who serve it may be present.
+Traditionally kava was drunk by women, and was especially associated with the ancient Tongan gods such as Hikule'o.
 The female server is usually an unmarried, young woman called the "touʻa."
 In the past, this was a position reserved for women being courted by an unmarried male, and much respect was shown.
 These days, it is imperative that the touʻa not be related to anyone in the kalapu, and if someone is found to be a relative of the touʻa, he (not the touʻa) will leave the club for that night; otherwise the brother-sister taboo would make it impossible to talk openly, especially about courtship.
 Foreign girls, especially volunteer workers from overseas are often invited to be a touʻa for a night.
 If no female touʻa can be found, or it is such a small, very informal gathering, one of the men will do the job of serving the kava root; this is called fakatangata ("all-man").

 The kava is served in rounds.
 Typically the touʻa will first stir the kava in the kumete, then pour some in the ipu (coconut cups) which are then passed from hand to hand to those sitting farthest away.
 They drink, and the empty cups are returned again from hand to hand.
 Everybody remains seated, cross-legged, although one is allowed to stretch the legs from time to time.
 Meanwhile, the touʻa has filled other cups for those next from the farthest away, and so the drinking goes forth until those nearest to the kumete have had their drink too.
 Then the men talk again (about politics, sports, tradition & culture, jokes, or anything else) or they will sing a traditional love song, often accompanied by guitar.
 Some now-famous string bands have had their origin at a faikava.
 Finally, the next drinking round starts.

 In some of the outer islands of Tonga, kava is drunk almost every night, but on the main island of Tongatapu, it is usually drunk only on Wednesday and Saturday nights.
 Kava drinking frequently lasts as long as eight or nine hours.
 With the introduction of television, rugby is usually watched by the kava drinkers, and the songs are sung in the commercial breaks.
 On Saturday nights, a short pause for prayer is made at midnight as the day moves to Sunday, and then hymns replace the love songs.
 These hymns are mostly traditional English melodies with new words in Tongan.